 - Violate dress and grooming standards as communicated in the student handbook.
-This includes pictures, emblems, or writings on clothing that: - o Are lewd, offensive, vulgar, or obscene. - Advertise or depict tobacco products, alcoholic beverages, drugs, or any other prohibited substance. - Cheat or copy the work of another. - Gamble. - Falsify records, passes, or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities. - Repeatedly violate other communicated campus or classroom standards of conduct.
+This includes pictures, emblems, or writings on clothing that: - o Are lewd, offensive, vulgar, or obscene. - o Advertise or depict tobacco products, alcoholic beverages, drugs, or any other prohibited substance. - Engage in academic dishonesty, which includes cheating or copying the work of another student, plagiarism, and unauthorized communication between students during an examination. - Gamble. - Falsify records, passes, or other school-related documents. - Engage in actions or demonstrations that substantially disrupt or materially interfere with school activities. - Repeatedly violate other communicated campus or classroom standards of conduct.

-The District may impose campus or classroom rules in addition to those found in the Code.
-These rules may be posted in classrooms or given to the student and may or may not constitute violations of the Code.
+The District may impose campus or classroom rules in addition to those found in the Code of Conduct.
+These rules may be posted in classrooms or given to the student and may or may not constitute violations of the Code of Conduct.